Skip to main content

 6. Click Stop Capture (or press Return) when done

-Kern creates a new sample track named Capture - [App Name] with the recorded audio placed as a clip at the beginning of the timeline.
+Gridshift creates a new sample track named Capture - [App Name] with the recorded audio placed as a clip at the beginning of the timeline.

 Permissions

 On first use, macOS will ask for Screen Recording permission.
-This is required to access app audio — Kern does not capture any video.
+This is required to access app audio — Gridshift does not capture any video.
 You can manage this in System Settings → Privacy & Security → Screen Recording.

 Details